FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 such a substitution, the substituted term ``S(body)`` becomes active and may refine the partial model further.

+Existentially quantified formulas are dual to universally quantified formulas.
+Whereas an universal formula in the *context* (i.e., a hypothesis) is inert until it's pattern is instantiated, an existential *goal* is inert until its pattern is instantiated.

 Returning to ``projection_inverse_BoxBool_proj_0``, what this means is that once the solver has an active term ``BoxBool b``, it can instantiate the quantified formula to obtain ``(= (BoxBool_proj_0